Real Score

 2. Odds: What are the odds of winning?
 Is the competition transparent of the odds?
 How do these odds compare to other legitimate competitions?

 3. Value: In relation to what you are able to win; is the cost of entering the competitions reasonable?
 How does this compare to other competitions?
+Are you able to win a life-changing amount of money for £1, or are you able to win a pair of used socks?

 4. Philanthropy: Does the competition donate parts of the profit to good causes?
 Is there proof of this?
 Or do they take part in some other form of charitable causes?
-Or, are they just claiming to donate to good causes?
+Or, are they just claiming to donate to good causes, whilst donating to something that isn’t really a good cause?
+How do the donated amounts compare to other competitions?

 Final Scores